Cross-industry Mentor and Facilitator

 Since its creation,

-Embodied Learning is a multidisciplinary experiential team building program for adults that enhances communication and collaboration skills through sensory play, movement, and imagination.
+Embodied Learning is a coaching program for adults that uplifts communication and collaboration skills through sensory competence and movement.

 In 2010-2011 Tommaso co-directed the German Representative for Cultural and Media Affairs award-winning social-art project “Paradise 2: What is Energy?”.